 The UK has a £20bn digital media and advertising economy, employing over 130,000 professionals, from full time employees to contractors.
 Globally, the digital and social media industry combined will top $300bn by 2030.
 The industry continues to grow at a rapid speed, with the growth of digital media and social media channels, which now contribute towards 95% of advertising spend, effectively changing the landscape of the advertising industry.

 With a sharp increase of new start-up advertising companies and contractor, come threats such as claims, data loss and civil/contractual disputes.
 Creativity is still at the core, but cloud-based technology is now an essential part of the advertising process.
-This dramatic shift in approach means ad agencies are facing new, uncertain risks and must think carefully about buying the right insurance protection ranging from Professional Liability, Directors & Officers, Cyber and Public/Employers liability.
+This dramatic shift in approach means ad agencies are facing new, uncertain risks and must think carefully about buying the right printers insurance & media insurance that offer protection ranging from professional indemnity, Directors & Officers, Cyber and Public/Employers liability.

 As a specialist in emerging risks, Servca work with a specialist panel of insurers who cover ad agencies, printing and digital media companies.
 After all, these organisations often come up with big, new and sometimes controversial ideas, which do not always work or the desired result isn’t achieved.
 In some cases, such as recent high profile cases - you could face a legal claim and request for compensation, which is where professional indemnity steps in.
 Servca work with our global clients, in offering a professional service in arranging professional liability cover based on an annual policy, or one-off project – complete with international cover.
 Professional Indemnity would cover you if: